schmitech/city-ottawa-ai-assistant/README.md

 - `content.json`: Raw extracted content from the website
 - `metadata.csv`: Site structure and metadata information
 - `training_data.json`: Processed training examples for the model
-- `Modelfile`: Configuration file for creating the Mistral model
+- `Modelfile`: Configuration file for creating the AI model

 ## Model Features